 Some examples of the results I obtained during my PhD research on Pt induced nanowires are shown below.
 Over the years, this program has been distributed to researchers all over the world.
 A listing of all publications I am aware of that use and cite the HIVE-STM program can be found on this separate page.
 (If I missed your work, just just let me know and I’ll add it to the list.)

 - Operating System:

 - The VASP program (to generate the required partial charge densities), or if you use a different solid state code, a tool that can generate the required charge densities in a file with a CHGCAR-format (check VASP manual).

 - Graphics software for post-processing of the images.(Paint is most often sufficient)

 - For smooth running I suggest to have more RAM memory available than the size of PARCHG files you wish to use, which should not be an issue for modern day computers and reasonable systems.

 The program is freely available as a windows binary for academics interested in using it.This binary was developed on a windows XP operating system, but also runs smoothly under windows 7, and probably under other windows OS’s.
 This binary has also been successfully run under linux environments using the wine emulator.

-If you are interested in using this program, just send me an email stating your affiliation, interest and topic of research.
+If you are interested in using this program, just fill out the registration form, stating your affiliation, interest and topic of research.
 I’ll provide you ZIP file (~2MB) containing the program, manual (conditions of usage), password and a necessary dll.